theflippantfox/chip-8/README.md

 cd chip-8
 ```

-Then sync the mods using
+Then sync the libraries using
 ```shell

 go mod tidy